-Sexual misconduct is a general term that encompasses sexual harassment, sexual exploitation, and sexual abuse.
+Sexual misconduct is a general term that encompasses sexual harassment, sexual exploitation, sexual abuse, and boundary violations of a sexual nature.

-Sexual harassment is defined as unwanted sexualized conduct or language between co-workers in the Church setting .
-It may include , but is not limited to:
+Sexual harassment is defined as unwanted sexual conduct or language between co-workers in the Church setting.
+It may include, but is not limited to:

 - Unsolicited sexual advances and propositions